KyleAsaff/RailsMicroblog/README.md

 # Ruby on Rails Microblog

-This is a fully functioning and completed Ruby on Rails Microblog based off Michael Heartl's Ruby on Rails Book
+This is a fully functioning and completed Ruby on Rails Microblog based off Michael Heartl's Ruby on Rails Book.

 # Features
 - Fully functioning account with email confirmations.